s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 ![just get started](/imgs/inline/just-get-started.jpg)

-This is rule to live by in general - you miss all the shots you don't take.
+This is a rule to live by in general - you miss all the shots you don't take.
 If you try there's a chance of success - however small.
 If you don't try, you have failed by default.

 It applies to everything from asking out someone to applying for a job you quite not qualify for.